CoolHandSquid/HackTricks-Automatic-Commands/README.md

 - are able to limit your footprint
 - end with a convenient list of all scans sent from HAC to the target
 - will gain more profitable experience on training boxes (OSCP, HTB, TryHackMe)
-- can approach network penetration tests with confidence
+- can approach network penetration tests with confidence and reliability

 ## Demo